michaelnguyen974/CV/README.md

 #### Communicator
 During my experience as a teacher, I was in constant engagement with my pupils, helping them solve problems using a strong 'hands-on' approach.
 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
-Starting at Makers, FINISH THIS SECTION
+Starting at Makers, we pair program everyday and therefore communicate on an hourly basis with members of the cohort.

 - Experience
 - Achievements